Thebloodraccoon/car-parser/README.md

 - Docker & Docker Compose
 - Python 3.11+ (for development outside containers)
 - MongoDB
-- Redis (used for caching or task queue if integrated)
+- Redis (used for caching and use for logout)
 - Optional: Mongo Express for easy DB visualization

 ---